gharbasa/awsrekognitionlambda/README.md

     The imagePath(key) has the house_pic id as well.
     The image text along with house_pic id are  submitted to maaghar webhook to save and index image text in CloudSearch.

+For deploying Lamdba function to AWS: The jar has to be a fat one bunlding all the dependant jars into it.